mintedreward/heartmail/README.md

-# bsv
+# OpenSPV

-bsv is a javascript library for Bitcoin SV (BSV) intended to satisfy certain
-goals:
+OpenSPV is an implementation of Simplified Payment Verification (SPV) as described in the Bitcoin white paper [1].

 1. Support ease-of-use by being internally consistent.
 It should not be necessary to read the source code of a class or function to know how to use it.